 ESCO Plastics has been in the cast polyurethane manufacturing business for over 50 years.
-Thanks to our custom urethane casting process, we can create unique products completely tailored to meet your needs and specifications.
+Thanks to our urethane casting process, we can create unique parts completely tailored to meet your needs and specifications.

 Whether you need a commonly manufactured part, or you have a custom project, we can help produce what you need.
-Contact ESCO Plastics today and let us provide your custom cast polyurethane.
+Contact ESCO Plastics today and let us provide your cast polyurethane parts.

 Open Cast Molding Vs. Injection Molding

 Many people think that open cast molding and injection molding are so similar that they are practically the same process used in creating urethane products.
 This opinion, however, is wrong.
 While there are some similarities, they create two very different products in terms of quality, hardness, and durability.
 Open cast molding works as the name implies — the liquid polyurethane is poured into an open mold.
 Injection molding is a process in which the polyurethane is injected into a closed mold that has holes, or bleed gates, that allow air to be pushed out of the mold so that the liquid spreads out evenly.
 At ESCO Plastics, we use open cast molding to reap the far superior benefits of this method of production.
 Let’s spend some time looking at why you want to make sure your products are manufactured using this process.

 A durometer is a measure of hardness in a material.
 This particular term can also refer to the material’s resistance to indentation.
 Open cast molding provides the opportunity to craft materials that have the most extensive durometric range in the final product.
 Whether you need products that are very soft or very hard, we have an increased versatility of design in crafting pieces, using this process..